mietek/halcyon-website/pages/options/index.md

 > Default value:       | [`https://github.com/mietek/halcyon`](https://github.com/mietek/halcyon)
 > Command-line option: | _none_

-_git_ repository used for automatic updates.
+URL of the _git_ repository used for automatic updates.

 Defaults to the `master` branch.
 Another branch may be specified with a `#`_`branch`_ suffix.